WakiMak/trentent.github.io-forked/_posts/2015-07-02-setting-up-a-pvs-appv5-sequencer.md

   <tr>
     <td style="text-align: center;">
-      A small clipping of software on the & servers
+      A small clipping of software on The XenApp Servers
     </td>
   </tr>
 </table>